erosenzweig/UniReX/README.md

-Name:
+Name
+-
 UniReX

-Description:
+Description
+-
-	This is a proof of concept google chrome extension designed to help users quickly
-	and easily reference the commands,
-	descriptions and examples of Unisys'
+This is a proof of concept google chrome extension designed to help users quickly and easily reference the commands, descriptions and examples of Unisys' CANDE program.
-	CANDE program.

-Version:
+Version
+-
 1.0

-Date:
+Date
+-
 08/05/2015